Warning Signs of Autistic Burnout

 I commit to follow, to the very best of my ability, these signposts of a respectful practitioner inspired by the Therapist Neurodiversity Collective International:

-The land that I live and work on is the traditional homeland of the Omaha, Southern Ponca, Ioway, Otoe, Missouri, and the Sauk and Fox tribes.
-I acknowledge that I am the beneficiary of both their hardships and their wisdom.
+The land that I live and work on is the traditional homeland of the Omaha, Ponca, Ioway, Otoe, Missouri, and the Sauk and Fox tribes.
+I acknowledge that I am the beneficiary of both the irrevocable damage done to them and their current inequities.

 It is my hope that the work I do becomes one small step in the direction of dismantling the thought patterns that lead people to hurt and oppress each other.

-When I don’t live up to my very lofty ideals, please let me know, and help me to understand how to make it better for you.
+As a white-owned company, I’m going to miss seeing things that would be obvious to someone with different experiences.
+When you see me missing something important, or when I don’t live up to my very lofty ideals, please let me know, and (if you are open to this and have the capacity) help me to understand how to make it better for you.

 We don’t spam or sell.
 Promise.
 Unsubscribe at any time.